Best Robot Vacuums for Dog Hair (That Won't Wake the Baby)

 Robot vacuum or cordless stick for dog hair?

 Both, ideally — they solve different problems.
 The robot handles the daily baseline so hair never piles up; a stick vacuum handles stairs, sofas, and the spots the robot can't reach.
-If you can only buy one and you have a heavy shedder, the robot wins on consistency.
+If you can only buy one and you have a heavy shedder, owners lean toward the robot for consistency.

 How often do I really need to empty and clean these?